Tyrn/dotfiles/README.md

 ### Java

-- Check and/or enable Java environment
+- Check and/or enable Java environment (as of 2024-11-01 should be something like `java-17-openjdk` for use with Flutter; less than 20)

 ```
 $ archlinux-java
 ...
 ```

-### Flutter and Android
+### Dart, Flutter, and Android

 - In case of Android Studio, make sure _File > Settings > Appearance & Behavior > System Settings > Android SDK > SDK Tools > Android SDK Command Line Tools (latest)_ gets checked and installed;